AbhijitSarode/FunWith-Web/README.md

 ![Guess The Color][P4]

 ### [Project 5: Simon Game](https://github.com/AbhijitSarode/FunWith-Web/tree/main/Projects/5%20The%20Simon%20Game)
 This project is essentially a digital version of an old memory game 'Simon'.
-The goal of this project is to learn about jQuery. jQuery is used to manipulate audio and visual components
+The goal of this project is to learn about jQuery.
+Here jQuery is used to manipulate audio and visual components

 ### [Project 6: Pat-a-tap](https://github.com/AbhijitSarode/FunWith-Web/tree/main/Projects/6%20Pat-a-tap)
 This project is inspired by a chrome experiment [pat-a-tap](https://patatap.com).
 The goal of this project is to learn integrating and using 3rd party libraries in the project.
 This project uses [paper.js](http://paperjs.org) and [howler.js](https://howlerjs.com)